TheThingsIndustries/lorawan-stack-docs/doc/content/reference/branding/_index.md

 | oauth-og-image.png     | 1200x600 | The logo for the login pages that is shown when sharing links on social media |
 | oauth-touch-icon.png   | 400x400  | The logo for the login pages that is shown mobile devices |

-If the "branding base URL" option is set, "logo.svg" is used to display a secondary logo next to the logo of The Things Stack for LoRaWAN.
+If the **Branding base URL** option is set, the `logo.svg` is used to display a secondary logo next to the logo of {{% tts %}} for LoRaWAN.
 It is recommended to use a logo with a wide (e.g. 5:1) or square (1:1) aspect ratio.
 Tall logos (e.g. 1:5; height larger than width) will be displayed very small, due to the limited height of the header bar.

-For the exact configuration options that are required to set a custom "branding base URL", see the [Identity Server configuration reference]({{< ref "/reference/configuration/identity-server#oauth-ui-options" >}}) and the [Console configuration reference]({{< ref "/reference/configuration/console" >}}).

 If you have your favicon as a PNG, use ImageMagick to convert it to ICO: